Have you ever heard the word Izakaya (居酒屋)?

-If you don’t have enough money but still want to drink and eat until you are satisfied, let’s go to Japanese Izakaya.
+If you don’t have enough money but still want to eat and drink until you are satisfied, let’s go to Japanese Izakaya.

 History of Izakaya